โ“‚๏ธPolitical Geography

 Kurdistan (Iraq, Turkey, Syria, Iran)

-• 35-40 million Kurds constitute one of the world's largest stateless nations—divided by borders drawn after World War I without Kurdish input
+• 35-40 million Kurds constitute one of the world's largest stateless nations.
+They were divided by borders drawn after World War I (particularly the 1916 Sykes-Picot Agreement and the 1920 Treaty of Sรจvres, which promised but never delivered a Kurdish state).

-• Kurdistan Regional Government (KRG) in Iraq operates as a semi-autonomous region with its own military (Peshmerga), representing the closest Kurds have come to statehood
+• Kurdistan Regional Government (KRG) in Iraq operates as a semi-autonomous region with its own parliament and military (the Peshmerga).
+This represents the closest Kurds have come to statehood.

-• Role in combating ISIS elevated Kurdish international profile but created tensions when a 2017 independence referendum prompted Iraqi military response
+• Role in combating ISIS elevated the Kurdish international profile, but a 2017 independence referendum in Iraqi Kurdistan prompted a swift Iraqi military response that recaptured disputed territories like Kirkuk.
+International support for Kurdish military efforts did not translate into support for Kurdish statehood.

 Palestine (Israel)

-• Occupied territories of the West Bank and Gaza Strip remain central to Palestinian claims for statehood—the Palestinian Authority governs portions under Israeli security control
+• Occupied territories of the West Bank and Gaza Strip remain central to Palestinian claims for statehood.
+The Palestinian Authority governs portions of the West Bank under Israeli security control, while Gaza has been governed separately by Hamas since 2007.

-• 1948 displacement (Nakba) and subsequent wars created a refugee population of over 5 million, making this both a territorial and humanitarian issue
+• 1948 displacement (Nakba) and subsequent wars created a large refugee population registered with the UN, making this both a territorial and humanitarian issue.

-• International recognition varies dramatically—over 130 UN member states recognize Palestine, while Israel and the U.S. do not, illustrating how sovereignty depends on external legitimacy
+• International recognition varies dramatically.
+Over 130 UN member states recognize Palestine, while Israel and the United States do not, illustrating how sovereignty depends heavily on external legitimacy.

 Post-Colonial and Post-Soviet Fragmentation

-The collapse of empires—whether colonial or Soviet—often unleashes separatist pressures as groups seek to redraw borders along ethnic or historical lines.
+The collapse of empires often unleashes separatist pressures as groups seek to redraw borders along ethnic or historical lines.
 These movements demonstrate how devolution and balkanization reshape political maps.

 Scotland (United Kingdom)

-• 2014 independence referendum resulted in 55% voting to remain, but Brexit reignited separatist sentiment since Scotland voted 62% to stay in the EU
+• 2014 independence referendum resulted in 55% voting to remain in the UK.
+However, the 2016 Brexit vote reignited separatist sentiment since Scotland voted 62% to stay in the EU but was pulled out along with the rest of the UK.

-• Scottish National Party (SNP) dominates regional politics and frames independence around civic nationalism—emphasizing democratic values rather than ethnic identity
+• Scottish National Party (SNP) has dominated regional politics and frames independence around civic nationalism, emphasizing democratic values and EU membership rather than ethnic identity.
+This distinguishes it from many ethno-nationalist movements.

-• North Sea oil and renewable energy provide economic arguments for viability, though currency and EU membership questions complicate the independence case
+• North Sea oil and renewable energy provide economic arguments for viability as an independent state, though questions about currency, trade, and the path to EU membership complicate the independence case.

 South Ossetia and Abkhazia (Georgia)

-• Declared independence after the Soviet collapse, but only Russia and a handful of states recognize their sovereignty—most consider them occupied Georgian territory
+• Declared independence after the Soviet collapse in the early 1990s, but only Russia and a handful of states recognize their sovereignty.
+Most of the international community considers them occupied Georgian territory.

-• 2008 Russo-Georgian War cemented Russian military presence and effective control, illustrating how great powers can sponsor separatism for strategic gain
+• 2008 Russo-Georgian War cemented Russian military presence and effective control over both regions.
+This is a textbook example of how great powers can sponsor separatism for strategic gain, using breakaway regions to maintain influence over neighboring states.

-• Ethnic cleansing of Georgians during conflicts created refugee populations and hardened divisions, showing the human cost of territorial disputes
+• Ethnic cleansing of Georgians during the conflicts created large refugee populations and hardened divisions, showing the human cost of territorial disputes.

 Chechnya (Russia)

-• Two devastating wars (1994-1996, 1999-2009) killed tens of thousands and destroyed the capital Grozny, representing Russia's violent suppression of separatism
+• Two devastating wars (1994-1996, 1999-2009) killed tens of thousands and destroyed the capital Grozny.
+These wars represent Russia's violent suppression of separatism and stand in stark contrast to democratic approaches like Scotland's referendum.

-• Current authoritarian rule under Ramzan Kadyrov maintains stability through Moscow's support and alleged human rights abuses—a case of separatism suppressed rather than resolved
+• Current authoritarian rule under Ramzan Kadyrov maintains stability through Moscow's financial support and widely reported human rights abuses.
+This is a case of separatism suppressed rather than resolved.

 Geopolitical Flashpoints and Contested Sovereignty